evrExpanse User Manual v.5.0.0 - updated October 4, 2024

 Smart

-Audio and video streams are treated independently and they can be transcoded to the desired format or passthrough.
-Audio streams are mapped 1:1, meaning that the transcoded files will have the same number of audio channels as the master ones.
+Both audio and video streams are treated independently, meaning that one can be transcoded while the other is passed through.
+Audio streams are mapped 1:1, ensuring the same number of audio channels in the transcoded file as in the master file.

 Manual

-The Passthrough transcoding option enables 100% quality pass-through of Master audio and video streams, embedding metadata in native format and in XMP format (supported by Adobe Premiere Pro).
-In this mode the output container is set to quicktime except for MP4 input files which is maintained as MP4 for codec compatibility.
+The Rewrap transcoding option allows for a 100% quality pass-through of the master audio and video streams, embedding metadata in both the native format and XMP format (supported by Adobe Premiere Pro).
+In this mode, the output container is set to QuickTime (.MOV), except for MP4 input files, where the container remains MP4 to maintain codec compatibility.

 Transcode A/V Settings